TV Wall Mount Handyman in Queen Creek, AZ

 How long does a professional TV wall mount installation take?

-A standard job takes 2 to 3 hours.
-If you're running cables through the wall, adding a soundbar mount, or dealing with tricky framing, plan on 4 hours.
-We'll give you a realistic timeframe when we scope it out.
+Standard jobs run 2 to 3 hours.
+In-wall cable runs, adding a soundbar mount, or tricky framing can push it to 4 hours.
+We'll give you a realistic estimate when we see the space.

 Will my TV be safe hanging on the wall after installation?

-Yes — assuming the mount is installed into studs or quality anchors rated for your TV weight, tested before we leave, and not overloaded with additional hardware it wasn't designed for.
-A 65-inch TV bolted properly to studs won't budge.
-That's non-negotiable.
+Yes, if the mount goes into studs or quality anchors rated for your TV's weight and gets tested before we leave.
+A 65-inch TV bolted properly to studs stays put.
+No exceptions.

 Get Your TV Mounted Right

-Queen Creek's homes deserve more than a DIY bracket bolted to the wall.
-Let's get your TV mounted cleanly, securely, and at the right viewing angle.
-Book online or contact us to schedule a free walk-through and quote.
-We'll handle the stud-finding, cable-routing, and everything in between so you can just sit down and watch.
+Queen Creek homes deserve better than a bracket bolted to drywall.
+Let's mount your TV cleanly, securely, and at the right viewing angle.
+Book online to schedule a free walk-through and quote.
+We'll handle the stud-finding, cable-routing, and testing so you can sit down and watch.

 Also Serving — TV wall mount handyman